TacticsMore Basic Tactics

 unfold bar.

-Now it is apparent that we are stuck on the match expressions on both sides of the =, and we can use destruct to finish the proof without thinking too hard.
+Now it is apparent that we are stuck on the match expressions on both sides of the =, and we can use destruct to finish the proof without thinking so hard.

 destruct m eqn:E.